dkodotcom/PersonalWebsite/README.md

 ## History

 Originally, my first commit was pure HTML and CSS, which would be landingpage.html and landingpage.css.
 After deciding I wanted to use flexbox as the responsive framework, I committed landingpage2.html and landingpage2.css which on retro, was a bit redundant..
-I was figuring out (the hard way) bash/git/github and directory paths, etc... which I am still getting to know, painstakingly.
+I was figuring out (the hard way) bash/git/github and directory paths, etc... which I am still getting to know, painstakingly. index.css was the most recent commit, making my site mobile friendly.
+On queue, 'about me' content... ugh!